espruino/EspruinoDocs/info/Gadgetbridge.md

 ### Weather

 You can also get weather from Gadgetbridge.
-Install the [Weather Widget](https://banglejs.com/apps/#weather) and check out the `Read more...` link on the app page for more information.
+Install the [Weather Widget](https://banglejs.com/apps/?id=weather) and check out the [`Read more...` link on the app page](https://banglejs.com/apps/?id=weather&readme) for more information on the setup required.
 An additional app is required to forward the current weather into Gadgetbridge.

 If you're using the Play Store 'Bangle.js Gadgetbridge' app, you need to set the package name to `com.espruino.gadgetbridge.banglejs`